-- Monetary amounts to restore the assets to 100% of the liabilities in respect of service prior to the valuation date over a recovery period of 21 years from 1 April 2017 (the secondary rate), equivalent to 7.9% of pensionable pay (or £11.2 million in 2017-18 increasing by 10.9% every 3 years). - 3.
-In practice, each individual employer's or Group of Employers' position is assessed separately and contributions are set out in Aon Hewitt Limited's
+- Monetary amounts to restore the assets to 100% of the liabilities in respect of service prior to the valuation date over a recovery period of 21 years from 1 April 2017 (the secondary rate), equivalent to 7.9% of pensionable pay (or £11.20 million in 2017-18 increasing by 10.9% every 3 years). - 3.
+In practice, each individual employer's or Group of Employers' position is assessed separately and contributions are set out in Aon's report dated 29 March 2017 (the "actuarial valuation report").
+In addition to the contributions shown above, payments to cover additional liabilities arising

-- 4. The funding plan adopted in assessing the contributions for each individual employer or Group is in accordance with the Funding Strategy Statement.
+- from early retirements (other than ill-health retirements) will be made to the Fund by the employers. - 4.
+The funding plan adopted in assessing the contributions for each individual employer or Group is in accordance with the Funding Strategy Statement.
 Different approaches adopted in implementing contribution increases and individual employers' recovery periods were agreed with the administering authority reflecting the employers' circumstances. - 5.
 The valuation was carried out using the projected unit actuarial method for most employers and the main actuarial assumptions used for assessing the funding target and the contribution rates were as follows:

 Discount rate for periods in service

 Scheduled Bodies 4.4% per annum

 Ongoing Orphan employers 4.4% per annum

-Discount rate for periods after leaving service
+Discount rate for periods after leaving service 11170 por armam

 Scheduled Bodies 4.4% per annum

-Ongoing Orphan employers 2.5% per annum
+Ongoing Orphan bodies 2.5% per annum

-Rate of inflationary pay increases (additional allowance made for promotional increases) 3.5% per annum
+Rate of inflationary pay increases (additional allowance •

+made for promotional increases) 3.5% per annum

 Rate of increase to pension accounts 2.0% per annum

-Rate of increases in pensions in payment (in excess of Guaranteed Minimum Pension): 2.0% per annum
+Rate of increases in pensions in payment (in excess of

+Guaranteed Minimum Pension): 2.0% per annum

-The discount rate for scheduled bodies was also used for employers whose liabilities will be subsumed after exit by a scheduled body employer.
+^{} The scheduled body discount rate was also used for employers whose liabilities will be subsumed after exit by a scheduled body.